annikadeters/cheatsheets/shell.md

 -------- | -----------
 ls | lists the files and folders inside the folder you are in pwd | “print working directory” /  It outputs the name of the directory you are currently in, called the working directory. cd | “change directory” / cd switches you into the directory you specify.
-In other words, cd changes the working directory. cd ../../action/ | argument | When a file, directory or program is passed into a command, it is called an argument. e.g. cd 2015 - 2015 ist the argument, which you want to go into (folder/directory 2015).
+In other words, cd changes the working directory.
+Nur das eingeben und man kommt wieder ins root. cd ../../action/ | argument | When a file, directory or program is passed into a command, it is called an argument. e.g. cd 2015 - 2015 ist the argument, which you want to go into (folder/directory 2015).
 The cd command takes a directory name as an argument, and switches into that directory.
 To navigate directly to a directory, use cd with the directory’s path as an argument.
 Here, cd jan/memory/ cd .. | To move up one directory, use cd ..